Wizard of Oz Lesson Plan Suggestions

-- Get carried way with a study of tornadoes (or understanding storms in general).
+- Get carried away with a study of tornadoes (or understanding storms in general).
 Could work with the group who developed a program for kids in areas hit by disasters.
-NOAA's tornado page and The Tornado Project Online, Home Emergency and Disaster Safety, and Tornado Preparedness are also good starting points.
+NOAA's tornado page, The Tornado Project Online, Home Emergency and Disaster Safety, and Tornado Preparedness are also good starting points.
 (Thanks to the students at Lexington Middle School for that last one.)

 - Investigate the different types of weather and changes in the movie version (cyclone, rainbow, dark forest, snow, etc.).